 Please note that our current Burrard Bridge contractor removed the bird exclusion netting above the Aquatic Centre parking lot late last year.

 The City will be replacing the Marine Fenders for the Burrard Bridge in 2018.
 The City also needs to repaint the structural steel portion of the Burrard Bridge (the section between the two main towers) in the next few years.
 The repainting work would require the removal of any nests that are located in the structural steel portion of the Burrard Bridge.
 The retention of the bird exclusion netting in the structural steel portion of the Burrard Bridge would ensure that nesting cormorants are not disturbed a second time.
-A decision on when the bird exclusion netting under the steel structure will be removed will be made once the timing of the steel structure repainting has been determined.
+A decision on when the bird exclusion netting under the steel structure will be removed will be made once the timing of the steel structure repainting has been determined. (my emphasis)

 In short, the City does not plan to give the Pelagic Cormorants their mid-bridge breeding site back any time soon.
 But the City obviously recognises the bridge’s function as breeding habitat.
 I hope that is reassuring, and that the convenience of a nestless bridge for ease of bridge maintenance will not suddenly overrule.
 The question of where else the birds can go will become more and more problematic for our Pelagic Cormorants as time goes on.